Department of Geosciences - Academic Programs

 Bachelor of Science in General Studies (concentration in Geosciences)

 The B.S. in General Science offers you a flexible, broad-based education in the core disciplines of biology, chemistry, geosciences and physics, while allowing you to deepen your knowledge and skills in one or more of those concentration areas.
 This degree program is ideal for students who have wide-ranging interests in the geosciences who wish to pursue a variety of career fields.
-Learn more about the the B.S. in General Science program of study or Download a summary of classes required for the B.S. in General Science program of study concentration in Geosciences (in pdf format).
+Learn more about this program visit the B.S. in General Science program of study webpage.

 Bachelor of General Studies (Geography/GIS)

 The Bachelor of General Studies (BGS) is a degree in liberal arts and sciences available through the College of Arts and Sciences.
 The degree provides maximum flexibility for students who have well-defined career objectives and wish to determine the content of their degree rather than pursue one of the established majors at FHSU.
 The program includes general education requirements and an area of concentration but not a specific major.
 The Bachelor of General Studies is a general degree that can be used for entry into a wide variety of occupations.
 The BGS degree serves as a bridge to numerous graduate degree programs and prepares students for employment in areas not requiring specific baccalaureate degrees.
 The area of emphasis or concentration can be tailored to prepare students for entry into a particular career area.
-Download a summary of classes required (in pdf format).
+To learn more about this program visit the BGS program of study webpage.

 Minor in Geosciences

-If a minor in Geosciences is included in a student's program, it consists of at 22-24 hours of credit other than the student's major.
+A planned minor is not required by the university.
+If a minor is included in a student's program, it shall consist of at least 20 hours of credit in a department other than the student's major and meets the requirements established by the minor department.
+A minor in Geosciences consists of at 22-24 hours of credit.
 General education courses taken for a student's minor program may also be counted toward that student's general education requirements.
 The department offers a minor in Geology and a minor in Geography.
-Download a summary of classes (in pdf format).

 Geosciences offers graduate study for the Master of Science along three different emphasis, Geology, Geography, and Professional Science Masters Geosciences Concentrations.
 The geology program prepares the student for a career in industry, government, or provides preparations for Ph.D. work at another institution.
 Geography focuses on preparation for advanced professional positions in Geographic Information Systems and Environmental Science.
 A recent addition to the Geosciences Masters Program is the Professional Science Masters Concentrations.
 These concentrations allow students to select a non thesis project based curriculum in fields aimed towards specific careers .
 Fort Hays State University focuses on small class sizes, giving each student the individual attention needed to succeed in their field upon graduation.